richardklingler/openpnp/openscad/toolchanger/README.md

 - Tool_Changer_Middle.scad: This part uses a clamp mechanism so that nozzles stay in place.
 The force of the clamp can be adjusted with the 'o' parameter'
 - Tool_Changer_Top.scad: Top layer which will be screwed down to the table with all other parts

+### 3D Printing

+I have printed all parts excep the middler layer which clamps the nozzles with ASA material for its strength.
+The clamp itself was printed in PETG as with ASA it starts to bend during printing when you don't use or have a chamber like me (o;

 ![CP40 tool Changer](Tool_Changer.png)

+### Assembly

+To mount the tool changer on the machine's table I used M4 x 45 screws....
+For clamping all layers together you would (Number of nozzles - 1) M3 x 16 screws and a M3 nut which slides in the bottom mount block at the back.